AI Advisory, Readiness Reviews and Governance Services for Regulated Teams

 By staying method-first, not tool-first.
 We start with your operating reality, then test claims against evidence (documents, process, risk context, and stakeholder input).

-We make constraints explicit (data, governance, capability, time) and document decisions, trade-offs, and assumptions so leadership can defend why a route was chosen.
+We make constraints explicit (data, governance, capability, time) and document decisions, trade-offs, and assumptions so leadership can explain why a route was chosen.

 What would make you say “don’t do AI here”?

-If the basics are not in place: highly sensitive data with weak controls, no clear ownership/accountability, unclear problem definition, or no realistic capacity to operate safely.
+If the basics are not in place: highly sensitive data with weak controls, no clear ownership/accountability, unclear problem definition, or no realistic capacity to operate with appropriate control.

 In those cases, the right recommendation may be to pause, tighten governance, or choose a non-AI route until conditions are suitable.